Renting a Viola from Top Notch in Saint Louis is Simple!

 We are a local St. Louis stringed instrument store that specializes in renting, selling, and repairing stringed instruments.
 If you need a viola for yourself or your child, you are in the right place.
 Our viola rentals start as low as about $17 a month (when paid annually), and our top-of-the line carved violas rent for only $33 a month (when paid annually).
 While those prices are our annual plan (which gives you the lowest monthly cost), you can also choose a quarterly plan or even choose to pay monthly.

 NEW!
-As of July 2017 you can now rent a viola online by filling out the form at the bottom of this page.
-We’ll deliver the viola to your child’s school or you can pick it up from one of our stores.
+You can now rent a viola online by filling out the form at the bottom of this page.
+We’ll deliver the viola to your child’s school or you can pick it up from one of our locations.

 Why Rent Your Viola from Top Notch Violins?